D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 4) Consider providing means to document automatically the particular dataset use experience (in the codes or analisis).

 5) Recommendation 1: That the IPP group lead by Ursel Fantz generate a new set of AMJUEL-like files based on the MCCC data as used by YACORA; that this file / these files be passed to Xavier Bonnin at ITER where he will rerun the hydrogen fueling scan and document any differences that might arise; these results will appear in a conference presentation and a paper.
 After this the data should be made more generally available (e.g. at PLOUTOS meaning as a standard input for EIRENE, SOLPS and other related packages).

 In the longer term, it should be considered if the AMJUEL format is the desired format going forward, and to identify an alternative format if appropriate.

 6) Recommendation 2.
 As part of the IMAS-ification activity within the TSVV-5 EUROfusion activity, have EIRENE and/or its ancillary program be able to read data in using the AMNS library from IMAS.
 Longer term, encourage other codes to support that format.

+7) The proposed initiative will requir focus attention and effort to be realised.
+Thus, it would necessary for the stakeholders to provide resources and, equally important, appoint liason officers to coordinate actions and maintain this activity in the long run.

+## Additional context

+- IAEA is a neutral forum for scientific and practical discussions for all its 180 Member States.
+It provides platforms, such as databases, which are free of use and are publicly available.
+Databases follow the FAIR principle.
+- IAEA databases for A+M processes (CollisionDB) and pwi processes (pwiDB) use json metadata which include various information, such as reaction, process categorization (3-letter codes), data type, bibliographical reference, DOI, free comment line, fit coefficients (if any), information on the time when the data was added in the database, etc
+- This draft was circulated among participants of the IAEA Data Centres Network to get the feedback and concensus: o	ADAS (Atomic Data and Analysis Structure), UK o	Bariloche Atomic Centre, Argentina o	CRAAMD (China Research Association of Atomic and Molecular Data), China o	Forschungszentrum Jülich, Germany o	IAEA o	Queens University Belfast, UK o	KAERI (Korea Atomic Energy Research Institute), Korea o	Kurchatov Institute, Russia o	Korea Institute of Fusion Energy (KFE), Republic of Korea o	National Institute for Fusion Science (NIFS), Japan o	National Institute of Standards and Technology (NIST), USA

+-  A first effort towards the standartisation of the AMNS metadata was undertaken by EUROfusion as part of the Intergrated Tokamak Modelling (ITM) activities, and later absorbeb into the IMAS framework developed at ITER.
+The responcible officer for this activity over the years (Dr. D.Coster, IPP-Garching, Germany) is among the authors of this proposal.